 Think of the Gaggia Anima more like a single-serve espresso machine.
-But with the added benefit of not being tied into a brand of coffee.
+But with the added benefit of not being tied to a brand of coffee.
 So you have complete freedom to explore the world’s best espresso beans.

 Sure, it’s much more expensive than single-serve machines.
 But it benefits from a double boiler system and will brew better coffee too.